Need personalized guidance? Start with a free consultation to understand the complete process tailored to your specific requirements.

 Regulatory Authorities Involved in Dubai Mainland Business Setup

 To set up a mainland company in Dubai, several government departments must approve various aspects of your business.
 Each authority has a specific role depending on your activity and setup type.
+Below are the main authorities involved:

 Some businesses may also require additional approvals from specific departments like the Dubai Health Authority (DHA) or Real Estate Regulatory Agency (RERA) based on their sector.